 A-5.2 Pulsed interference

 The effect of pulsed interference is more difficult to quantify and is strongly dependent on receiver/processor design and mode of operation.
 In particular, the differential processing gains for valid-target return, which is synchronously pulsed, and interference pulses, which are usually asynchronous, often have important effects on the impact of given levels of pulsed interference.
 Several different forms of performance degradation can be inflicted by such desensitization.
 Assessing it will be an objective for analyses of interactions between specific radar types.
-[Assessing it will be an objective for analysis of interactions between specific pulsed radar types.]
+Assessing it will be an objective for analysis of interactions between specific pulsed radar types.

-[In general, numerous features of radiodetermination radars can be expected to help suppress low-duty cycle pulsed interference, especially from a few isolated sources.]
+In general, numerous features of radiodetermination radars can be expected to help suppress low-duty cycle pulsed interference, especially from a few isolated sources.
 Techniques for suppression of low-duty cycle pulsed interference are contained in Recommendation ITU-R M.1372.
 When multiple interferers are present, the recommended I/N protection criteria remains unchanged.
 The total interference level actually arriving at the radar receiver depends on the number of interferers, their spatial distribution and their signal structure and needs to be assessed in the course of an aggregation analysis of a given scenario.
 If interference were received from several azimuth directions, an aggregation analysis has to cumulate simultaneous contributions from all these directions, being received via the radar antenna’s main beam and/or side-lobes, in order to assess compatibility.

-[For typical radars an increase of about 1 dB would constitute significant degradation, equivalent to a detection-range reduction of about 6%.
-Therefore, the criterion of interfering signal power to radar receiver noise power level (I/N) of −6 dB should be used as the required protection level for the aeronautical radionavigation radars provided that this represents the aggregate protection level if multiple interferers are present.]
+For typical radars an increase of about 1 dB would constitute significant degradation, equivalent to a detection-range reduction of about 6%.
+Therefore, the criterion of interfering signal power to radar receiver noise power level (I/N) of −6 dB should be used as the required protection level for the aeronautical radionavigation radars provided that this represents the aggregate protection level if multiple interferers are present.

-[These protection criteria represent the aggregate effects of multiple interferers, when present; the allowable I/N ratio for an individual interferer depends on the number of interferers and their geometry and needs to be assessed in the course of analysis of a given scenario.
-The aggregation factor can be very substantial in the case of certain communication systems in which a great number of stations can be deployed.]
+These protection criteria represent the aggregate effects of multiple interferers, when present; the allowable I/N ratio for an individual interferer depends on the number of interferers and their geometry and needs to be assessed in the course of analysis of a given scenario.
+The aggregation factor can be very substantial in the case of certain communication systems in which a great number of stations can be deployed.

+[USA note: Protection criteria of I/N -6 dB represent the required protection needed in the presence of multiple interferers.]